sarifern/minimission/README.md

 ## Description

-I have the following list of IPs
+I have the following list of prohibited IPs

 10.99.14.5
 192.168.1.44